-All students (new and returning) must submit a Housing Intent Form annually in order to officially register for on-campus housing.
+All students (new and returning) must submit a Housing Intent Form annually to officially register for on-campus housing.

 Incoming first-year student room assignments are made by Residential Life staff.
-Students have the opportunity to list preferences and requests on their Housing Intent Form.
+Students can list preferences and requests on their Housing Intent Form.

 Returning students select their own housing placements at Returning Student Room Placement nights, held annually in April.

-Official room assignments will be posted on MCCC mid-July, before the start of the Fall semester.
+Official room assignments will be posted on MCC in mid-July, before the start of the fall semester.
 If you have questions about housing sign-up and room assignments, please email reslife@sf.edu.